 For the purposes of this guide, we’re going to define ‘car camping’ as actually sleeping inside of the vehicle.
 Some people define car camping as camping at a site where you can drive up and pitch your tent next to your car.
-For this guide, tent camping means sleeping in a tent, either next to your car or at a site you hike or bike to.

 Table of Contents

 - Sleeping in a Car Pros and Cons

 - Tent Camping Pros and Cons